If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 Here are some of the best things to do while in Cinque Terre:

-Go hiking.
-There are dozens of hiking trails around Cinque Terre.
-I’m not a big hiker, but I did enjoy walking around the trail above Manarola early in the morning.
+There are dozens of hiking trails around Cinque Terre, and I did enjoy walking around the trail above Manarola early in the morning.
+If you’re the adventurous type, sign up for this 3-hour hiking tour from Manarola to Corniglia.

 Tips for Visiting Cinque Terre